soitgoes/Mite/README.md

 # Tenants of Mite

-* SQL is a perfectly good DSL that developers know and already have tools for.
+* SQL is a perfectly good DSL (Domain Specific Language)
+* Developers know and have tools for SQL.
 * Down migrations are required for expected behavior on conflict resolution.
 * Order is significant in migrations and is enforced.
 * Migrations should be language agonostic.
 So a utility is appropriate.